Ethnic Macedonians in Bulgaria: Government intervention

 The forcible change of the ethnicity of the population was confirmed by the leader of the opposition party BZNS "Nikola Petkov" who on 30 December 1946 stated that "the population is disgusted by this outrageous violation of conscience."
 This issue was confirmed by the ex-president of the Republic of Bulgaria Petar Stoyanov and Veselin Angelov (аssoc scientist, Ph.D. in history), from the Regional Historical Museum of Blagoevgrad - where the document with the order is kept.

 There are strong indications that the majority of the population from Blagoevgrad Province was listed as ethnic Macedonians against their will in the 1946 and 1956 census.

 In 1956, 187,789 people of Bulgaria declared themselves to be ethnic Macedonians.
 Of the 281,015 inhabitants of Blagoevgrad Province, 178,862 people declared themselves to be Macedonians; a rate which stayed the same at roughly 64% of the population.
 Other areas of Macedonian declaration consisted of: 4046 from Sofia, 1955 from Plovdiv and the remaining 2926 were scattered throughout Bulgaria.

 The change in the population came in 1965 census, when the people in the province declared free as Bulgarians, within ten years the 187,789 strong Macedonian minority fell to just 9,632 individuals.
 The 1965 census counted only 9,632 people declaring themselves to be Macedonians.
 While the number of Macedonians from other parts of Bulgaria did not change compared to previous censuses (c.
-8-9,000), the number of Macedonians in the district of Blagoevgrad fell to 1,432 in the 1965 census.
+8–9,000), the number of Macedonians in the district of Blagoevgrad fell to 1,432 in the 1965 census.
 The Communist Party of Bulgaria insisted at the time that the process had been completed in a completely "free" manner, but 20 years later Zhivkov mentioned a "manoeuvre" he had employed, known only to four persons, to turn the all the population of the region of Pirin into Bulgarians "within a few days".

 Government intervention withdrawn

 In the 1992 census, 10,803 people declared themselves to be Macedonian.
 Of them, 3,500 registered Macedonian as their mother tongue.
-According to the President of the Bulgarian Helsinki Committee Krasimir Kanev, the real number of Macedonians in Bulgaria varies from 15,000 to 25,000.
+According to the President of the Bulgarian Helsinki Committee Krasimir Kanev in 1998, the number of Macedonians in Bulgaria varied from 15,000 to 25,000.

 Results of the 2001 census in the Blagoevgrad region of Bulgaria.

 As regards self-identification, a total of 1,654 people officially declared themselves to be ethnic Macedonians in the latest Bulgarian census in 2011 (0,02%) and 561 of them are in Blagoevgrad Province (0,2%).
 There are 1,091 citizens of North Macedonia who are permanent residents in Bulgaria.